Frequently Asked Questions & Their Answers

-We are also fortunate to have a committed team of over 200 volunteers whose contributions – from cooking, baking, gardening, to event planning and fundraising – help Lisaard and Innisfree Hospice immensely.
+We are also fortunate to have a committed team of over 200 volunteers whose contributions – from cooking, baking, gardening, to event planning and fundraising – help Lisaard & Innisfree Hospice immensely.

 Collectively, our staff has decades of experience caring for people at end-of-life, and we believe each person’s final breath is as sacred as their first.

-All referrals for hospice palliative care will be completed through a patient’s physician, nurse practitioner, or through a specific community service provider such as the LHIN (Local Health Integrated Network) or OHT (Ontario Health Team).
-Because referrals are triaged daily, a Resource Nurse from Lisaard and Innisfree Hospice will call the patient and/or their family to talk about the referral and determine the goals of care.
+All referrals for hospice palliative care will be completed through a patient’s physician, nurse practitioner, or through a specific community service provider such as Home and Community Care Support Services Waterloo Wellington or Ontario Health Team.
+Because referrals are triaged daily, a Clinical Lead from Lisaard & Innisfree Hospice will call the patient and/or their family to talk about the referral and determine the goals of care.

 Lisaard House is at 990 Speedsville Road in Cambridge, and Innisfree House is at 2375 Homer Watson Boulevard in Kitchener.
 While Innisfree House is on a bus route, Lisaard House is not currently accessible by transit.

-Free parking, including accessible spaces, are available at both Lisaard and Innisfree Hospice locations.
+Free parking, including accessible spaces, are available at both Lisaard House & Innisfree House.

 - Medical transport to the Houses